 Q: Does the Y offer financial assistance?

 A: Yes.
 The YMCA strives to serve everyone in our community regardless of economic circumstances.
-Financial aid applications for YMCA programs and membership may be obtained at the Front Desk or on our website.
+Financial assistance applications for YMCA programs and membership may be obtained at the Front Desk or on our website.
 The application process is confidential and requires proof of financial need.
 This assistance is made possible by donor contributions to the Y’s Annual Support Campaign.
 For more information, go to Financial Assistance on this website.

 Q: How do I request a refund?

 A: We highly recommend that you review our Refund Policy online, in our brochure, or at the front desk.
 If you would like to be considered for a refund, there’s a $15 processing fee and paperwork must be completed and returned to the front desk.
 Refunds are at the discretion of the Director in charge of the program.